-Reflecting on the first 7 years that Kids For Kids Academy has been open, I can't help but notice how many times bad things have happened to good and innocent people.
-I say this because with each new school year, it seems that another tragedy affects families at our school.
-In looking back, I can see that although bad things happened to good people, those events impacted the families at our school in such a way that they were propelled into action.
-Similar to the way Kids 4 Kids Club members were called to action, Kids 4 Kids was just a vehicle for them to use.
+Reflecting on the first 7 years that Kids For Kids Academy had been open, I couldn't help but notice how many times bad things had happened to good and innocent people.
+I say this because with each new school year, it seemed that another tragedy affected families at our school.
+Looking back, I could see that although bad things happened to good people, those events impacted the families at our school in such a way that they were propelled into action when disasters like hurricanes took place.
+Like the way Kids 4 Kids Club members were called to action, Kids 4 Kids was just a vehicle for them to use.

 I started realizing that as long as I showed willingness to serve others and the ability to open my heart to others, disasters kept showing up on my doorstep.
 Looking back, I see that although something horrible happened each of the first 7 years the school was open, each event provided an opportunity for the families and staff at the school to be called to action.
-They were given the opportunity to step forward and change the life of someone else.
+We were given the opportunity to step forward and change the life of someone else.
 At the same time, they had the opportunity to realize how fortunate they were to not be in the position of those families in crisis.
 I invite you to be open to accept what comes your way and to be willing to help.
-Somehow, things will be put in your path and by stepping up to help, not only will you affect the lives of others, your heart will be warmed beyond belief.
+Somehow, things will be put in your path and by stepping up to help, not only will you affect the lives of others, but your heart will also be warmed beyond belief.

-Each opportunity to help others will also give you the opportunity to continue to count your blessings for what you have in your life and spend less time reflecting on the things in your life that aggravate disappoint or sadden you on a daily basis.
+Each opportunity to help others will give you the opportunity to continue to count your blessings for what you have in your life.
+You will spend less time reflecting on the things in your life that aggravate, disappoint or sadden you daily.
 By reaching out a hand and opening your heart, your life will be forever changed for the better.
 By allowing your children to see you helping someone else, it will help them to be more empathetic as well.